 The station is located on the shore of DeGray Lake in the foothills of the Ouachita Mountains.
 It has 104 acres of wooded upland forest, on long term lease from the United States Army Corps of Engineers.
 It is approximately 30 minutes from the Henderson State University campus in Arkadelphia, Arkansas, and 15 minutes from the resort town of Hot Springs National Park.

 Support HSU biology faculty and undergraduate student research

-Offer field-based university courses (Upcoming courses in 2013: Ornithology in spring, Neotropical ecology in summer, Entomology in fall)
+Offer field-based university courses.
+Courses in 2013: Neotropical ecology in summer, Aquatic ecology in fall.

 Educational outreach (field trips for local public schools, Educational Renewal Zone (ERZ) Program)

 Biology club and biology department retreats and events

 Support outside use of the station consistent with its mission

 or firstname.lastname@example.org (Allen Leible, Station Manager)